Breast milk: Market

-Older consumption
+Fraud

+In the United States, the online marketplace for breast milk is largely unregulated and the high premium has encouraged food fraud.
+Human breast milk may be diluted with other liquids to increase volume including cow's milk, soy milk, and water, thus undermining its health benefits.

 A 2015 CBS article cites an editorial led by Dr. Sarah Steele in the Journal of the Royal Society of Medicine, in which they say that "health claims do not stand up clinically and that raw human milk purchased online poses many health risks."
 CBS found a study from the Center for Biobehavioral Health at Nationwide Children's Hospital in Columbus that "found that 11 out of 102 breast milk samples purchased online were actually blended with cow's milk."
 The article also explains that milk purchased online may be improperly sanitized or stored, so it may contain food-borne illness and infectious diseases such as hepatitis and HIV.

+Consumption by adults

 Restaurants and recipes

-A minority of people, including restaurateurs Hans Lochen of Switzerland and Daniel Angerer of Austria, who operates a restaurant in New York City, have used human breast milk, or at least advocated its use, as a substitute for cow's milk in dairy products and food recipes.
-An Icecreamist in London's Covent Garden started selling an ice cream named Baby Gaga in February 2011.
+A minority of people, including restaurateurs Hans Lochen of Switzerland and Daniel Angerer of Austria, who operate a restaurant in New York City, have used human breast milk, or at least advocated its use, as a substitute for cow's milk in dairy products and food recipes.
+An icecreamist in London's Covent Garden, The Licktators, started selling an ice cream named Baby Gaga in February 2011.
 Each serving cost £14.
 All the milk was donated by a Mrs Hiley who earned £15 for every 10 ounces and called it a "great recession beater".
 The ice cream sold out on its first day.
 Despite the success of the new flavour, the Westminster Council officers removed the product from the menu to make sure that it was, as they said, "fit for human consumption."
 Tammy Frissell-Deppe, a family counsellor specialized in attachment parenting, published a book, titled A Breastfeeding Mother's Secret Recipes, providing a lengthy compilation of detailed food and beverage recipes containing human breast milk.
 Human breast milk is not produced or distributed industrially or commercially, because the use of human breast milk as an adult food is considered unusual to the majority of cultures around the world, and most disapprove of such a practice.

 In Costa Rica, there have been trials to produce human cheese, and custard from human milk, as an alternative to weaning.